pageuppeople-opensource/microservice-bootstrap/Readme.md

 ### How to ensure it is all good

+#### For Web service
-Head to `http://192.168.99.100:4000/api/values` to see to web service running.
+Head to `http://localhost:4001/healthcheck` to see to web service running.
 Pat your own back!

+#### For Worker service
-Run `docker logs microservicebootstrap_workerservice_1` and see "Hello world" to confirm, your worker service is running.
+Run `docker-compose logs` and see "Hello world" to confirm, your worker service is running.
 Pay your own back again!

+#### Kinesis consumer for Worker service
+Having a kinesis consumer for worker service is an work in progress.
+Current idea is to see if we can have kinesis consumer that can be injected into the worker service using something like @sbarski [KinesisNet](https://github.com/sbarski/KinesisNet).
+It is supporting core yet, but if you are intersested, please head over to [#29](/../../issues/29).

-### Deployment
+### Deployment (Need to ensure this is working.. work in progress..)

 Uncomment the relevant lines in deploy.sh to get DC2-7 deployment running.

 ## TODO

 1. include basic dependency injection
-2. Create a dotnet core branch - for enthusiasts
-3. Include code coverage & complexity metrics
+2. Include code coverage & complexity metrics
-4. document: explain Dynamo table for current state storage of kinesis integration
-5. document: explain what happens when a bad kinesis message comes in
-6. document: missing features from LaunchPad TuneUp

 ## Template idea